kill1bill1

 I realize now that my anxieties and secondary emotions are mainly due to confusion, and keeping this all locked up inside my skull will just lead me to spiral.
 I'm trying this thing where if I feel confused about something, I will write about it blindly with no clear end goal.
 It doesn't matter to me what it is I'm saying in the moment, sometimes I can't even see anything but the blur of my hands moving, the violet ink of my pen.
 So long as I empty out my thoughts onto something external and separate from my body, the truth starts to take form to me like a person emerging from a landscape of mist.

-I took a Cognitive Science class and something that I think about often is the Extended Mind hypothesis and the question of where exactly the mind ends and the world begins.
+I took a cognitive science class and something that I think about often is the Extended Mind hypothesis and the question of where exactly the mind ends and the world begins.
 While it may be easy to say that the boundary of the mind is the skull, this hypothesis raises that our mind is not confined solely to the brain but that it actually transcends beyond the human body and reaches out into the world through making use of external tools to perform better, cognitively.
 It’s like doing math without a pen and paper, where our mind’s capacity is limited and juggling symbols in the blackness makes us prone to mistakes.
 So we use this tool that exists outside of our body to offload information, and in doing so, this tool intertwines with and becomes part of our mental processes.
 That must mean that the tools we use are also part of our minds.
 I like this idea because it means that my journal is a part of my mind, almost an extension of me like a connected limb.
-I use it as a tool to help me navigate confusion over feelings of shame and anger and guilt, and I also like to copy fragments of information I’ve gathered from books and articles, unloading them like furniture in an extra storage unit.
+I use it as a tool to help me navigate confusion over feelings of shame and anger and guilt, and I also like to copy fragments of information I’ve gathered from books and articles, unloading them like furniture in a storage unit.
 The comforting thing about it is that I can always go back to it and be reminded of things that I would have otherwise forgotten, all those important pieces of information I swore I wouldn’t forget but end up getting lost in the labyrinth of my mind.
 It’s as if some of my thinking is stored in this journal, taking the form of words and scribbles.
 It brings me solace to know that when I’m dead, a part of my mind will continue to live on in this earth.

 3 notes · View notes

-kill1bill1 · 7 months ago
+kill1bill1 · 1 year ago

 Text